Professor and Director, JHI

 Current projects include a book on Vergil for I.B.
 Tauris in the series Understanding Classics, a commentary on the fourth book of Ovid’s Metamorphoses for Cambridge University Press, and a SSHRC-funded project on the reception of Ovid’s Metamorphoses in Flavian epic.

 She has taught at the University of Toronto since 1988 as successively Assistant, Associate and Full Professor of Classics, and holds cross-appointments in the Centre for Medieval Studies and the Centre for Comparative Literature as well as the Women and Gender Studies Institute.
-In the past she has served as Editor ofPhoenix, Journal of the Classical Association of Canada (2002-07), and President of the Classical Association of Canada (2010-2012).
-She is currently Acting Chair of the Department of Classics, Co-Editor (with Jonathan Edmondson) of the Phoenix Supplementary Series (2008- ) and General Editor (with Ingrid Holmberg) of the subseries Phoenix Studies in Gender (2001- ).
+In the past she has served as Editor ofPhoenix, Journal of the Classical Association of Canada (2002-07), President of the Classical Association of Canada (2010-2012), and Chair of the Department of Classics (2007-2013; Acting 2016-2017).
+She is currently Director of the Jackman Humanities Institute at the University of Toronto, and Co-Editor (with Jonathan Edmondson) of the Phoenix Supplementary Series (2008- ) and General Editor (with Ingrid Holmberg) of the subseries Phoenix Studies in Gender (2001- ).

 Specialization: Latin Literature